Spatio-Temporal Shifting to Reduce Carbon, Water, and Land-Use Footprints of Cloud Workloads: Related Work

-\loco{Maji et al. \cite{10.1145/3604930.3605711} propose load balancing in VMware’s Avi Global Server Load Balancer, which uses a linear scoring function to select the optimal data center in terms of marginal carbon intensity and the distance between the client and the data center.}
+Building on the idea of geo-distributed scheduling, Maji et al. \cite{10.1145/3604930.3605711} propose a load balancing solution for VMware's Avi Global Server Load Balancer, employing a linear scoring function to select the most suitable data center based on marginal carbon intensity and client-to-data-center distance.